Oz's ties to Turkey attacked in Pennsylvania's Senate race

 This is a carousel.
 Use Next and Previous buttons to navigate

-Oz, best known as TV's Dr. Oz, has rejected any suggestions he is a threat to national security and has accused his opponents, particularly GOP rival David McCormick, of making “bigoted attacks.”
-If elected, Oz would be the nation's first Muslim senator.
+Oz, best known as TV's Dr. Oz, has rejected any suggestions he is a threat to national security and accused an opponent, ex-hedge fund CEO David McCormick, of making “bigoted attacks.”
+If elected, Oz would be the nation's first Muslim senator, although Oz has not campaigned on that milestone.